 What’s the difference between a previous damage title and a salvage title?
-If you’re asking that question you’ve probably been to an auto auction or searched for used cars in an automotive sales periodical.
-Confusion over these two titles is common among average drivers who don’t normally deal with these kinds of cars.
-This article attempts to answer the question while giving additional information to aid car buyers in making the right choice.
+If you’re asking that question, you’ve probably been to an auto auction or searched for used cars in an automotive sales periodical.

-Enter your ZIP code below for online car insurance quotes in your area!
+Enter your zip code above for online car insurance quotes in your area!

 What kinds of cars receive salvage or previous damage titles?